vmware/vsphere-automation-sdk-python/README.md

 ## Troubleshooting

 Common issues you may run into while installing the sdk and running samples are listed [here](https://github.com/vmware/vsphere-automation-sdk-python/wiki/Troubleshooting)

+## Support

+For official support, users with Premium SDK Support, Standard SDK Support and Premier/Success360 customers can reach out to VMware Global Support for any issues.
+For community support, please open a [Github issue](https://github.com/vmware/vsphere-automation-sdk-python/issues) or start a [Discussion](https://github.com/vmware/vsphere-automation-sdk-python/discussions)

 ## Repository Administrator Resources